Mugilan-Codes/au-placements-app/README.md

 ## TODO

-- Remove Listing Provider Context and make API calls directly from the screen
 - Think about what should happen in the event of no network or api error
 - Use Refresh Tokens to stop logging out often
 - Add App Icon and Splash Screen